efdevcon/devcon-archive/README.md

 ### Learning Gatsby

 Documentation for Gatsby can be found [here](https://www.gatsbyjs.org/docs/).
 If you have never used Gatsby before [the tutorial is recommended](https://www.gatsbyjs.org/tutorial/).
 Also heavily recommended is learning how to use the [image plugin](https://www.gatsbyjs.org/tutorial/gatsby-image-tutorial/)

+## Known Issues

+The URL route `/devcon-3/videos/1` redirects to `/devcon-3/videos/`.
+However this redirect is handled via the Netlify `_redirects` file.
+This means that in development builds going to the old route will result in a 404 error.